 At the end of Phase I, the French Ministry has five business days to request the opening of a Phase II investigation (in-depth review).

-A simplified procedure allows the parties to obtain clearance within a shorter time period if no competition issues are anticipated (see question 21).
+A simplified procedure allows the parties to obtain clearance within a shorter time period (approx. 15 business days) if no competition issues are anticipated (see question 21).

 Phase II (Articles L.430-6 and L.430-7 of the Code)